 Running a small business can be a bit of a roller-coaster.
 Just when you think everything is going smoothly, an unexpected shock can hit your business and all of a sudden, your business is experiencing a very tough time.

 So how do you turn your business around when times are bad, and all seems lost?
-Here, business owner, Anthony Main reveals how he saved his business from folding, and shares what he learned from his experience.
+Business owner, Anthony Main shares what he learned when his business was on the brink.

 My dance with destiny has taught me many valuable lessons, seven of which I will share here with you.
 I hope that through my insights, you too can learn from my mistakes and avoid making them yourself.